Skip to main content

 Again, the frequency of QC reviews should be risk-based.
 For example, investigations tied to higher-risk activities might need to be reviewed for quality control more frequently, perhaps weekly.

 Quality control can head off trouble down the road for BSA/AML and fraud departments.
-Taking the time to establish a QC program, document it, and execute it on an ongoing basis can ensure that program objectives are being met, Hawkins said.
+Hawkins said taking the time to establish a QC program, document it, and execute it on an ongoing basis can ensure that program objectives are being met.

 “Trust but verify,” he said.

 Building or maintaining a robust AML program can seem daunting, but it doesn't have to be.
-If your institution needs assistance in enhancing its program, remediation assistance is available through BSA/AML consulting and advisory services
+For financial institutions that need assistance in enhancing their programs, remediation assistance is available through BSA/AML consulting and advisory services

 About the Author